mermaid/mcphoto/_site/README.md

 # Installation

+## run
+`docker-compose up` to run the jekyll build
+`yarn tinacms build && docker-compose up` to run the tinacms & jekyll build

 ##### Setup on your local machine
  * Clone or download the repository
  * You should have [ruby](https://www.ruby-lang.org/en/) installed in your system